Vyachowski/Vyachowski/README.md

-- 👋 Hi, I’m @Vyachowski
+- 👋 Hi, I’m Slava Haikin or @vyachowski on any popular app or site
 - 👀 I’m interested in web-development
-- 🌱 I’m currently learning Html and CSS
+- 🌱 I’m currently learning JS and ReactJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting Open Source Project
-- 📫 How to reach me ...
+- 📫 You can reach me on([LinkedIn](https://www.linkedin.com/in/vyachowski/))

 <!---
 Vyachowski/Vyachowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.